 The word Beerbliotek is derived from the Latin word bibliotheca, or even the Swedish word Bibliotek, which means Library, a collection of books.
 This would then mean that a Beerbliotek is collection of beer.

+The concept of Beerbliotek is to brew new beer all the time, or a Special Assortment, to complement the Standard Assortment.
+In that way we grow the beer collection.
 As with books, there are some books that you won’t read again, but some which you will take out again.
 In the same way there are beers we won’t brew again, and some which we will, and have.

 The logo I designed reflected the B from Beerbliotek, alongside the falling books behind the B. It has been used mainly in black when only referring to the Beerbliotek Brand, but in a multitude of colours when associated with beer styles on labels.

 The Craft Beer market in Sweden was expanding rapidly in Gothenburg where we are based.
 That posed a challenge for us when we decided what beer we were going to launch our brewery with.